Does Jasmine Tea have Caffeine? What is Jasmine Tea & More

 Is jasmine tea green tea?

 Jasmine tea is not necessarily a green tea, although most of them are.
 Ball shaped green oolongs are a good choice for scenting with jasmine flowers too.
 Nowadays, black jasmine tea is also common.
 Stronger and bolder flavor of black tea is a a great base for these fragrant and sweet blossoms.
+Herbal jasmine teas are usually made with blending only, never with scenting, with the most common tea base being rooibos.

 Simple Vanilla Black with jasmine blossoms